Didisimmons/Ayo-Recipes/README.md

 - Those looking for festive recipes to make.
 - People who appreciate the ease of ordering food via technology and social media.
 - Individuals who are willing to post their own recipes on the internet.
+- Individuals who are interested in food and enjoy cooking.

 ### **RESEARCH**
 To get some UX inspiration for Ayo, I researched other recipe sharing websites like To get some UX inspiration for Ayo, I researched other recipe sharing websites like